 Line Level: when it comes to line level, there are actually two different kinds:

-- Consumer line level: this is -10dBv and is the standard for things like Blu-ray players and MP3 players.
+- Consumer line level: this is -10dBV and is the standard for things like Blu-ray players and MP3 players.

 - Professional line level: this is +4dBu and is the standard for things like mixing desks, preamps, outboard processing equipment etc.

-Some equipment has a switch which allows you to toggle between -10dBv and +4dBu.
+Some equipment has a switch which allows you to toggle between -10dBV and +4dBu.
 This allows you to take a signal from either consumer level or professional level items on a single piece of equipment.

 Why bring mic & instrument level signals up to line level?

 As previously mentioned, most pro audio recording equipment operates at professional line level.
 If you’re connecting two pieces of equipment which both operate at line level, a mixing desk and an outboard compressor for instance, then that’s fine.
-But if you’re connecting something which produces a signal which is lower than line level, like an acoustic guitar’s piezo pick up (instrument level), or a microphone (mic level), then you need to bring the level of the signal up so that it is also at line level.
+But if you’re connecting something which produces a signal which is weaker than line level, like an acoustic guitar’s pick up (instrument level), or a microphone (mic level), then you need to boost the level of the signal up so that it is also at line level.
 This ensures good gain structure.

 How mic & instrument level are raised to line level: